 One of my favourite hymns is "Gabriels's Message" or "The Angel Gabriel From Heaven Came" and its a perfect example of how a beautiful melody can be both minor in tone yet still contain the praising element of the "Glorias" of the chorus.
 It really encapsulates the idea of Advent as a time of solemn reflection in preparation for the Messiah and praising God in that anticipation.
 Its the paradox of Advent's spiritual reality.
 The carol itself is Basque in tradition and dates from the 13th Century and wasn't translated into English until the 19th century.
 The lyrics are of course a poetic version of the Magnificat, and it makes a perfect hymn to be used in the third and fourth weeks of Advent.

 As Advent music is used but once a year I find that hearing these timeless songs again conjure up memories of past Advents.
-The return to the familiar also should help direct us to a more concentrated focus on the time of year, its meaning, and our spiritual focus.
+The return to the familiar should also help direct us to a more concentrated focus on the time of year, its meaning, and our spiritual focus.
 Hearing "Wake, Awake for night is Flying" always seems to make me think of past winters, past Christmases, past times of renewal.
 "Wake, Awake For Night is Dying", as its known in most Catholic hymnals, is set to a Bach chorale and to hear it performed by a choir is exciting, but even if only the melody is used it makes for a beautiful addition to the liturgy.

 The biblical themes of Christ's coming as a bridegroom is used in both "Wake, Awake for night is Dying" and also in "Awake, Awake Fling Off the Night".
-The spiritual themes of Advent such as light, darkness, and waiting are also seen in the both hymns as well.
-"Awake, Awake" is based upon a latin chant melody which brings a simplicity to the music which is also a refreshing reminder of out need for simple faith during Advent.
+The spiritual themes of Advent such as light, darkness, and waiting are also seen in the hymns as well.
+"Awake, Awake" is based upon a latin chant melody which brings a simplicity to the music which is also a refreshing reminder of our need for simple faith during Advent.

-Then the great classic hymns, "O Come, O Come Emmanuel" and "O Come Divine Messiah" are truly some of the most beautiful songs in liturgical music, and should be heard in the last two Sundays of Advent.
-Unfortunately theres been some brutal renditions of both, but please don't let that put you off!
+Then the great classic hymns, "O Come, O Come Emmanuel" and "O Come Divine Messiah", truly some of the most beautiful songs in liturgical music, and should be heard in the last two Sundays of Advent.
+Unfortunately there has been some brutal renditions of both, but please don't let that put you off!
 The thoughtful performance of both hymns showcase stunning melodies.
 "O Come, O Come Emmanuel" is based on the O Antiphons that are part of the last days of Advent beginning on December 17, and are part of the Divine Office that speak of the Old Testament prophecies of the Messiah.
 "O Come Divine Messiah" is based on a French hymn which uses both words of praise and a major key to emphasis the joy of the coming King of Kings, and is lovely in its perfect description of our joyful anticipation for Christmas Day.

 I've only mentioned a couple of the truly great hymns, let me know your favourites, and if you're in the mood for a whole album dedicated to great sacred Advent music I really recommend the new Advent at Ephesus by Benedictines of Mary, Queen of Apostles.
 Its beautifully done, and the song choices are all really helpful in cultivating the right mood towards a prayerful Advent.
 Even my toddlers seem to like it!